It’s a minimum improvement over the conversion rate of the existing asset (baseline conversion rate) that you want the experiment to detect.

 Leverage sample size calculators or statistical software to estimate the sample size needed to detect your desired minimum detectable effect with a specified level of confidence and power.
 These calculators take into account factors like baseline metric values, variability, desired significance level (alpha), and desired power.
 You may also rely on SplitMetrics Optimize to automate the process of setting the right value for MDE and calculating sample size.
 We highly recommend you read our guide on Calculating Sample Size for A/B Testing: Formulas, Examples & Errors.

 To arrive at your best possible MDE, our algorithm will rely on your baseline conversion.
 Your ideal MDE will be the value which produces a sufficiently large sample size, yet comparable to that in classic A/B testing.

-If SplitMetrics calculates MDE for you, be aware that the result won’t appear straight away.
+If SplitMetrics Optimize calculates MDE for you, be aware that the result won’t appear straight away.
 The algorithm will gauge and display your MDE in the interface after your variations gain enough conversions.